Pursuing your next step up the career ladder as CFO or Controller?

 By looking at this example of a CFO resume, you’ll see how accomplishments reflecting your strengths can be pulled to the first page for quick reading.

-Without lengthy explanations, you can make an impression and explain your actions (“$130M in working capital freed through initiative to analyze receivables strategies”).
+Without lengthy explanations, you can make an impression and explain your actions (“$130M in working capital freed via new receivables strategy”).
 Be sure to use strong metrics to catch a reader’s eye and frame the scope of your abilities.

 The advantage of this strategy?
 Employers and recruiters typically scan your resume quickly, with much more attention paid to your first page than other areas.
 A first-page summary ensures that these notable examples of value aren’t missed at first glance.